NYAW training session at Rockfield Studios, a 2023 creative skills project

 • Screen Alliance Wales Film and TV sector

 Screen Alliance Wales provides trainee placement opportunities and regularly promotes job opportunities to help you get your foot in the door.
-Visit their website to find out more and keep an eye on their social accounts for regular updates.

 Find out more